 AI Packs control the content you have access to in the online experience of Nearmap AI.
 Adding AI Packs to your subscription will determine what AI Layers are made visible in MapBrowser, and what data is present in your online exports.

 Nearmap AI customers can subscribe to any of the available AI Packs.
-This is allows you to view specific AI Layer attributes and export the AI Parcel data, both from within MapBrowser.
+The AI Packs control which Nearmap AI content you have access to.
+An AI Pack allows you to view specific AI Layer attributes and export the AI Parcel data, both from within MapBrowser.

 Attributes of each Building Footprint: Dominant Roof Material, presence of each roof shape.